REPTILE REALM

 ABOUT THE ExHIBIT

-The former Trail of Adaptations is being transformed into a new Indo-Pacific Islands forest habitat showcasing our Komodo dragons in addition to a NEW variety of snakes, lizards, amphibians and other reptiles!
+Explore this new Indo-Pacific Islands forest habitat showcasing our Komodo dragons in addition to a variety of snakes, lizards, amphibians and other reptiles!

 Komodo Dragon